16 Top-Rated Family Vacations in the US

 There are few places as spectacular as the Grand Canyon.
 Mother Nature certainly demonstrated her power when creating this place.
 Standing atop its craggy red cliffs, looking deep into the majestic valley below is as close as one gets to peace – as long as it's not too crowded, that is.

-The canyon's South Rim is the place to be.
+The canyon's South Rim is the place to visit, especially if you're traveling with children.
 This is where you'll find the Grand Canyon Village, complete with shops selling hiking and camping gear, touristy souvenirs, and access to the popular Rim Trail.
 This is also where you'll discover unbeatable views at the Mather Point Overlook.

 From horseback riding to walking tours to helicopter rides to train trips, there are a ton of fun things for families to do in the Grand Canyon National Park, most of which can be found at the South Rim.